 Ricotta does not need a pressure cooker- it can be made with any ‘ol pot with lots of supervision and stirring – but the automated programs of Instant Pot makes the process soooo much easier!

-Both the Instant Pot DUO and SMART have a setting under the yogurt function that brings the milk slowly up to the perfect temperature (80°C or 176°F) needed for making fresh ricotta cheese.
+The Instant Pot DUO, SMART and ULTRA have a setting under the yogurt function that brings the milk slowly up to the perfect temperature (83°C or 181°F) needed for making fresh ricotta cheese.
 If you don’t have either of these pressure cookers, follow the alternate instructions with a thick-bottomed pot (or your pressure cooker base) from the recipe, below.

 Real Ricotta, at least is in Italy, is not actually made directly from milk – it is made with what’s left after making mozzarella cheese.
 That’s why when you buy water buffalo milk mozzarella, here, often they’ll throw in a tub of ricotta for free.
 In fact “Ricotta” means “cooked again.”
 What we’re doing here, is cooking the milk only once to short-cut our way straight to the ricotta phase.
 So save the strained liquid – it’s still full of proteins and nutrients that you’ll want consume.